10 Best FeedBurner RSS Alternatives for WordPress

 If you want even more control, there is a nice option that lets you send the RSS feed after publishing a specific number of articles.

-MailChimp is one of the most popular web based email marketing services.
-Among many amazing features it offers, today we’re interested in its Email to RSS feature.
+MailChimp is one of the most popular web-based email marketing services.
+Among the many amazing features it offers, today we’re interested in its Email to RSS feature.

 Create custom RSS templates and control how often will MailChimp send updates to your subscribers.
 Once you publish the content, you won’t have to worry about sending the updates – MailChimp will do everything automatically so that you can focus on other things.

 Since MailChimp is free if you have less than 2,000 subscribers, all you have to do is sign up for a free account and test the service.
 It’s a great alternative for those of you who still don’t have that many RSS subscribers.

 9. Mad Mimi